-8. Have the required permits been obtained for the project?
-Yes No x Not Required If yes, what permits have been issued?
+- 8. Have the required permits been obtained for the project?
+Yes x No Not Required If yes, what permits have been issued?
 (Attach copies) If no, what permits must be obtained and by when?

-9. Is this project required as a condition of a local, state, or federal permit, order, or enforcement action (e.g., a manure storage and management project required by ODA permit)?
+Department of State Lands permit, before implementation. - 9.
+Is this project required as a condition of a local, state, or federal permit, order, or enforcement action (e.g., a manure storage and management project required by ODA permit)?